-Afterwards, make sure to take some time to walk around downtown Lubec, or, when the border reopens you can see the Roosevelt Campobello International Park and the historic summer home of Franklin and Eleanor Roosevelt.
+Afterward, make sure to take some time to walk around downtown Lubec or you can see the Roosevelt Campobello International Park and the historic summer home of Franklin and Eleanor Roosevelt.
 In town, you can have cocktails at Cohill’s Inn or try a craft beer at Lubec Brewing Company.
-Don’t leave town without stopping in to Monica’s Chocolates, where the award-winning chocolate is handmade with care.
+Don’t leave town without stopping at Monica’s Chocolates, where the award-winning chocolate is handmade with care.

 Maine sunsets are legendary and some of the best places to watch are over the water.
 Schoodic Point in the Schoodic Section of Acadia National Park is one option.
 The ferry pier in Winter Harbor is another.
 I’d also recommend the town pier in Prospect Harbor.
 The sun reflects on the fishing boats and the Prospect Harbor Lighthouse in the distance.

-Look behind you to see the Maine Fair Trade Lobsterman (he’s largest lobsterman in Maine.)
-Afterwards, head to the Pickled Wrinkle in Birch Harbor for dinner and live music, or grab an ice cream cone at Me & Ben’s next door.
+Look behind you to see the Maine Fair Trade Lobsterman (he’s the largest lobsterman in Maine.)
+Afterward, head to the Pickled Wrinkle in Birch Harbor for dinner and live music, or grab an ice cream cone at Me & Ben’s next door.

 Everyone loves the loop road in Acadia National Park, but there are many other scenic drives nearby with plenty of places to stop for photos and enjoy the scenery.
 Start off on the Schoodic National Scenic Byway and then wind your way along the coast on the Bold Coast Scenic Byway.

 A great way to meet locals and learn more about the area is by stopping into local farms.
-Darthia Farms offers organic produce and eggs, homemade preserves, salsa and seasonings, and hand woven goods and wool from local artisans.
-The Hatch Knoll Farm in Jonesboro offers goat’s cheese, goat milk-based soaps, and you can even stay on property by glamping in yurts and tents.
+Darthia Farms offers organic produce and eggs, homemade preserves, salsa and seasonings, and hand-woven goods and wool from local artisans.
+The Hatch Knoll Farm in Jonesboro offers goat’s cheese, and goat milk-based soaps, and you can even stay on the property by glamping in yurts and tents.

 There aren’t many sand beaches in this part of Maine, but if you are craving a beach day, drive out to Roque Bluffs State Park near Jonesboro.
 This sandy cove is just what you need to cool off in the ocean waters.
 Locals also recommend Jasper Beach, but that will be more pebbles so bring your water socks or shoes.